crashtestjustin/battleship-game/README.md

 - Update styling for multiple display sizes (hide fleet list on mobile)
 - update UI styling
 - Update the UI to stop the game once a winner is announced (remove event listener)
+- add ability to select where to place ships